Dustindyn/you_do/README.md

-# YouDo - A Flutter app which helps you keeping track of your work/life-balance aswell as your daily tasks
+# YouDo - A Flutter app which helps you keep track of your work/life-balance aswell as your daily tasks
 ![alt text](https://i.imgur.com/XlHKggB.png)

 ## YouDo also supports dark mode!